 Are there any requirements to store raw materials prior to use, intermediates produced in the process of wastes on site prior to disposal?

-a) Please detail the storage arrangements used (where the storage involves mixtures of substances please group substances to indicate the nature and composition of such mixtures).
+Yes/No a) Please detail the storage arrangements used (where the storage involves mixtures of substances please group substances to indicate the nature and composition of such mixtures).

-Description of substances stored Location of storage Detail of storage method
+Description stored of substances Location of storage Detail of storage method